 Yes, Your Unemployment Is Taxable.
 But You Shouldn’t Panic if You Owe

-Still, if you’ve gotten unemployment benefits this year, it’s worth taking a few minutes to understand how they’re taxed to avoid surprises.
+Still, if you got unemployment benefits in 2020 or you’re getting them in 2021, it’s worth taking a few minutes to understand how they’re taxed to avoid surprises.

-The good news here: If you wind up owing taxes next year, it probably won’t be as scary as you think.
+The good news here: If you wind up owing taxes, it probably won’t be as scary as you think.

 Wait a Second.
 So Is Unemployment Taxable?